Skip to Main Content

 Where Sarsa Sits in the Makati Field

 Makati's restaurant concentration has thickened considerably over the past decade.
-The Legazpi and Salcedo corridors now contain enough serious dining options that any new opening is immediately measured against a meaningful peer set.
+The Legazpi and Salcedo corridors now contain enough serious dining options that any new opening is immediately measured against a meaningful comparable set.
 The Bib Gourmand tier in the 2026 Michelin Manila guide includes restaurants across multiple cuisines and formats, but within the Filipino-focused category, the field is smaller and the differentiation sharper.

 At the higher-price end of Filipino cooking in the city, tasting-menu formats have become the dominant vehicle for ambition.
 Helm and Celera represent that tier in Makati, where the progression format allows chefs to develop ingredient narratives across multiple courses.
 Sarsa operates below that price point, in a register where dishes are ordered individually and the meal structure is more flexible.
 That format suits a different kind of use: weekday lunches, group meals where individual preferences diverge, return visits motivated by specific dishes rather than the full arc of a tasting menu.